igorlipe52/Pharmacy-Project/README.md

-# Farmácia-Site-Faculdade
+# Pharmacy Project
-Exemplo de um site de farmácia, feito somente com HTML e CSS.
+Pharmacy Project using HTML and CSS only.